 - Submission of essay will be sent in an email stating your name, email address, a telephone number, status in school, title of essay and college in which you are enrolled at UNT.

 - No paper or hard-copy submissions will be accepted.

 - Each college will have its own contact person.
 The contact for the College of Engineering is Dr. Vijay Vaidyanathan.

 - Please contact Dr. Cory L. Armstrong, Director, Mayborn School of Journalism, by email at email@example.com or by calling 565-3757 with any questions.

-The deadline for the College of Engineering is March 13, 2015.
-Email submissions to Maggie Jones with the subject heading: Ricco Scholarship - Engineering.
+This year's deadline for the College of Engineering was March 13, 2015.

 The top three names should be submitted to Cory L. Armstrong, Director, Mayborn School of Journalism at firstname.lastname@example.org by 5 p.m. on March 27, 2015.